 Otters have been found dead in illegal snares, which may not be intended for otters, but which still pose a threat to individual animals.
 A significant number of otters are also killed on our roads.
 There is some evidence that the incidence of these accidents increases during periods of flooding when fast flowing rivers at bridge crossing become impassable and otters must venture onto roads to find alternative routes.
 The occurrence of otters at any site relies on a complex interaction of the characteristics of the wider landscape and local site specific habitat factors.
 Broad-scale intensive agriculture and urbanisation of catchments reduces the likelihood that otters will occur, along with reduced diversity of river banks and lake shores.
 Maintaining prey populations and preserving the natural features of rivers, lakes and coasts will benefit the Irish otter population and ensure that the Irish population remains a European stronghold.

-Written by Dr Mathieu Lundy
+Dr Mathieu Lundy